mileweb/docs-content-cdn/zh/docs/recipes/aws-bucket.md

 8. Click **Save**.

 We have created an origin.
-Next we will create an initial edge logic configuration.
+Next we will create an initial Edge Logic configuration.

 9. Click the **Wizard** button.